These are all of the opportunities we've archived so far. Opportunities can be:

 Data sharing involves making particular details about your research, life, work, or otherwise, available to other researchers.
 By participating in paid data sharing opportunities as an individual, you may be asked to share things like your digital browsing habits, shopping preferences, media streaming activities, or similar.

 Diary study participation involves recording and sharing parts of your day with researchers, typically over a multi-day period.
 For example, a diary study about food preferences may ask you to record everything you eat in a week.
 Of course, the subject matter across different studies can vary.
-There are diary studies on sleep, finance, hobbies, and more.
+There are diary studies (aka multi-day studies) on sleep, finance, hobbies, and more.
 With different types of diary studies, different recording methods may be required as well.
 For example, some researchers may ask you to write everything in a physical notebook.
 Others, however, may prefer an online recording (like in a spreadsheet).

 Focus group participation involves taking part in live interview-style research studies.
 These studies are done either one-on-one or in a group and are typically conducted online, in person, through the mail, or over the phone.
 As a focus group participant, you'll be expected to share your honest thoughts and opinions throughout the entire study, and may be asked to answer specific questions, take part in open discussions, test products, and more.

 Market research participation involves contributing to studies related to consumer needs and preferences.
 As a market research participant, you'll answer questions about things like your shopping habits, political views, entertainment preferences, and more.
 These questions will typically come in the form of surveys, polls, or live interviews.
 The answers you give will help brands improve their products and marketing campaigns.